|

 reading of Scripture, and to preaching and teaching”.

-Then he goes on to tell him not to neglect the gift God gave him,
+verse 14 Paul tells Timothy not to neglect the gift God gave him, “when

 This gift came through the laying on of hands by the “body of